irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 ![Imgur](https://i.imgur.com/mZIiUr2.png)

 ## Scale the Harvester pod down to 0
-By default, there are 3 Harvester pod get deployed with the Harvester installation, you will need to scale the pod number down to 0 in order to test the controller logic at `pkg/controller/master`:
+By default, there are 3 Harvester pod get deployed with the Harvester installation, you will need to scale the pod number down to 0 to test the controller logic at `pkg/controller/master`:
 ```
 kubectl scale --replicas=0 deployment/harvester -n harvester-system
 ```
-if you need testing the HA scenario, you can scale the pod number back to 2 and modofy the code in `pkg/controller/global` accordingly.
+if you need testing the HA scenario, you can scale the pod number back to 2 and modify the code in `pkg/controller/global` accordingly.

 ## Run!
 Start the build-in GoLand.
 The service will be available at `https://localhost:8443`.
 Ignore the scary cert warning.